 This is an annoying trend of most spicy convenience food, which opts out actual flavor for just providing throat-burning painful heat.
 The only thing that we had after a few hours to remember this chicken by was oozing sinuses and sweaty faces.

 The Buttermilk Ranch sauce was theoretically a good complement to the heat, and it should have provided soothing dairy coolness to the chicken’s pungency, emphasizing both qualities.
 In practice, however, it mostly neutralized the flavors, and the ranch soon became more pleasant to eat than the chicken.
-Blue kind of felt like Blackened Ranch would have been a better pair for this, while Pink felt that the cool ranch was exactly what the chicken needed, but agreed that more flavor on the chicken would have been better.
+Warden kind of felt like Blackened Ranch would have been a better pair for this, while Paula felt that the cool ranch was exactly what the chicken needed, but agreed that more flavor on the chicken would have been better.

 On top of those minor gripes was also the fact that it was next to impossible to dip the chicken into the sauce.
 The only real way to fit the chicken in is cartilage-side down, meaning that none of the meat gets covered, and you’re left with way too much sauce left over when it inevitably clings to the inedible crevices.
 Ugh.